dzzh/RIBs-wiki/iOS-Tutorial-2.md

 This establishes the contract between the `RootInteractor` and its router, the `RootRouter`.

-Invoke `RootRouting` in `RootInteractor` to route to the LoggedIn RIB, by implementing the `LoggedOutListener` protocol.
+Invoke `RootRouting` in `RootInteractor` to route to the `LoggedIn` RIB by implementing the `LoggedOutListener` protocol.
+Being a parent of `LoggedOut` RIB, the `Root` RIB has to implement its listener interface.

 ```swift
 // MARK: - LoggedOutListener